SiliconLabs/wifi_combo_applications/SiWx917/wlan_ble/iot-pa-coex-cli_demo_wifi_ble/readme.md

 - Simplicity Studio
 - A Serial terminal software such as [Serial Debug Assistant](https://apps.microsoft.com/detail/9NBLGGH43HDM?rtc=1&hl=en-in&gl=in)

-Note : The user can use the Simplicity studio’s console window for sending and receiving the CLI command.
+Note : The user can also use the Simplicity studio’s console window for sending and receiving the CLI command but it is recommended to use Serial Debug Assistant for ease of the command usage.

 ### Setup Diagram